Below are a list of security measures that can be implemented to protect your YugabyteDB installation.

-Ensure that YugaByte DB runs in a trusted network environment.
-Here are some steps to ensure that:
+Ensure that YugabyteDB runs in a trusted network environment, such that:

-Servers running YugaByte DB processes are directly accessible only by the servers running the application and database administrators.
+Servers running YugabyteDB services are directly accessible only by the servers running the application and database administrators.

-Only servers running applications can connect to YugaByte DB processes on the RPC ports.
-Access to the various YugaByte DB ports should be denied to everybody else.
+Only servers running applications can connect to YugabyteDB services on the RPC ports.
+Access to the YugabyteDB ports should be denied to everybody else.

 RPC bind interfaces

-Limit the interfaces on which YugaByte DB instances listen for incoming connections.
+Limit the interfaces on which YugabyteDB instances listen for incoming connections.
 Specify just the required interfaces when starting

-yb-tserver by using the following
+yb-tserver by using the

-Tips for public clouds:
+Tips for public clouds

-Do not assign a public IP address to the nodes running YugaByte DB if possible.
-The applications can connect to YugaByte DB over private IP addresses.
+Do not assign a public IP address to the nodes running YugabyteDB, if possible.
+Applications can connect to YugabyteDB over private IP addresses.

-In AWS, run the YugaByte DB cluster in a separate VPC (Amazon Virtual Private Network) and peer this only with VPC(s) from which database access is required, for example from those VPCs where the application will run.
+In Amazon Web Services (AWS), run the YugabyteDB cluster in a separate VPC (Amazon Virtual Private Network) and peer this only with VPCs from which database access is required, for example from those VPCs where the application will run.

 Make the security groups assigned to the database servers very restrictive.
 Ensure that they can communicate with each other on the necessary ports, and expose only the client accessible ports to just the required set of servers.
-See the list of YugaByte DB ports.
+See the list of YugabyteDB ports.

-TLS/SSL encryption ensures that network communication between servers is secure.
-You can configure YugaByte DB to use TLS to encrypt intra-cluster and client to cluster network communication.
-It is recommended to enable TLS encryption over the wire in YugaByte DB clusters and clients to ensure privacy and integrity of data transferred over the network.
+TLS encryption ensures that network communication between servers is secure.
+You can configure YugabyteDB to use TLS to encrypt intra-cluster and client to server network communication.
+Yugabyte recommends enabling encryption in transit in YugabyteDB clusters and clients to ensure privacy and integrity of data transferred over the network.

-Read more about enabling TLS/SSL encryption in YugaByte DB.
+Read more about enabling Encryption in transit in YugabyteDB.